Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 }
 ```

-With this approach, the intent of assign-once semantics
+With this approach, a declaration clearly expresses
-is clearly expressed by the declaration.
+the intent of assign-once semantics.
 However, it comes with the following downsides:
-* Customization the semantics, e.g., thread-safety mode,
+* Customization of the semantics, e.g., thread-safety mode,
 is not possible without additional syntax.
 * Compilation strategy is more complex than
 for other non-delegated properties, especially `lateinit var`s,